-Last Updated on November 6, 2021 by The Filtery Staff
+Last Updated on January 26, 2023 by The Filtery

-For this reason, you should be wary of the organic signs in your dry cleaner’s window because that does not always mean the products are toxin-free.
-As there is no official certification process for organic dry cleaners, understanding the difference between organic and non-toxic dry cleaning practices is key.
+For this reason, consumers should be wary of the organic signs in your dry cleaner’s window because that does not always mean the products are non-toxic.
+As there is no official certification process for ‘organic’ dry cleaners, understanding the difference between organic and non-toxic dry cleaning practices is key.

 Since the 1990s, the EPA has taken a few steps to regulate the types of dry cleaning chemicals used and has been encouraging commercial cleaners to use more environmentally friendly detergents and solvents.

 Back in 2007, the state of California approved a perc phase-out, which provided grants to dry cleaners to help them transition to an alternative method such as wet cleaning or CO2 cleaning.
 Due to these regulations, perc is no longer allowed to be used in dry cleaning operations in California as of January 1, 2023.